 View the anomalies among the groups displayed on the chart.

 Highlight Anomaly Baselines

 If you’ve selected to view the anomalies, then you can highlight the baselines for those anomalies.

 Toggle the display of the Group Count legend.

 Zoom and Scroll

 Select Marquee zoom or Marquee select to dynamically view the data on the chart or to scroll and select multiple groups.

-Clusters: Number of bubbles in the chart for this legend value
+Clusters: Number of bubbles in the chart for this value

 Groups: Total number and percentage of groups across all the clusters

-Average Cluster Range: Each bubble (cluster) represents a range of values.
-An average is computed for each bubble which shows the minimum and maximum averages across all the bubbles for this value.
-This is applicable only for numeric values.
+Average Cluster Range: Each bubble or cluster represents a range of values.
+An average is computed for each bubble.
+This value shows the minimum and maximum averages across all the bubbles, in case of numeric values.